brookshelley/brookshelley.github.com/movies.md

     goes off the rails midway through, and becomes a thrillride, but keeps up the laughs.
 Also, yay for a movie that's set in Portland.

+7. **The Cloverfield Paradox**

+    I'd heard a lot of "this movie isn't good" from folks who hate fun, I guess.
+It was fun, and a pretty decent "stuff goes wrong in space" movie.
+I LOVE Cloverfield and even though I was mad at the gendered threat of violence that permeated the entirety of 10 Cloverfield Lane, I still enjoyed bits of that too.
+The Cloverfield universe is a wild one that I really enjoy.
+See this if you have Netflix, like seeing WoC protagonists, or like Cloverfield movies.

+8. **Black Panther**

+    Holy shit.
+I thought this movie would be good, but I had no idea how amazing it would be.
+Action like woah, a solid plot that doesn't dig into origin story over and over like other Marvel films, and amazing set and costume design.
+The array of talented actors in this film is unbelievable.
+    This is one of the best films of 2018.
+No doubt.

 ## 2017 <a name="2017"></a>